Study Abroad Program Overview

 You are encouraged to extend your EAP participation to the fall or year option in the EAP Thammasat

-Students live in local, recommended apartments in Bangkok and share space with international students, other UC students, and possibly Thai students.
+Students live in local apartments in Bangkok and share space with international students, other UC students, and possibly Thai students.
+More information on housing

 Enjoy cultural activities and excursions arranged by Thammasat University.
 Past students have visited an elephant camp in the northern city of Chiang Mai, a floating market in Ampawa, and historic temples hundreds of years old in the ancient capital of Ayutthaya.